sergio11/bullkeeper_integration_platform/README.md

 BullKeeper Integration Platform.
 EIPs patterns with Spring Integration

+The platform offers interoperability with other systems, allows information from social media, users under analysis, parents, schools.
+It can be updated, deleted, consulted and saved.
+These services are not freely accessible, the parent/guardian must prove her identity and obtain an access token to the API.
+The system will only allow you to check and manipulate the information of the tutored children.

 Platform structured in four clearly differentiated components:

 1. **ETL process** (Extract, Transform and Load):